-- For everyone to get the education they need to succeed through tuition-free public college and quality public education.
+- To provide excellent education to all Americans through tuition-free public college and quality public school.

 - To treat the Earth as our home and reject pipelines and extractive industries that enrich oil and gas executives while leaving our land and water permanently polluted.